 Here are a few ways that you can reduce your daily exposure:

 Natural based dishwasher tablets, washing up liquid and surface cleaners are all a good idea.
 Most supermarkets now offer a selection.
 Ecover offer a great selection of products.
 Think twice about the type of air fresheners you’re using too.

 Remember – what we put on our skin is absorbed into our system.
 The Environmental Working Group’s cosmetic database Skin Deep is a fantastic way to check whether cosmetic products contain harmful chemicals.

 It’s worth the investment!
 If you aren’t ready to go 100% organic, there are some foods to prioritise.
 I always advise choosing organic meat and dairy products (if you eat them).
 As for fruit and veg, it’s worth checking out The Environmental Working Group’s ‘Clean Fifteen and Dirty Dozen‘.

 I am not for a moment advising that you stop any essential medication or discontinue a prescription without speaking to your doctor.
-What I am saying is that many of us pop painkillers and other non essential medication without giving it a second thought.
+But many of us pop painkillers and other non essential medication without giving it a second thought.
 Consider whether you really need it.
 Is there a natural alternative?
 Maybe tiredness, stress, alcohol or dehydration has made your symptoms worse?
 Whilst I don’t want you to suffer, it really is worth asking yourself twice before taking a medicine you might not really need.

-I appreciate that it’s impossible to eliminate all harmful chemicals from our world.
-I live under the Heathrow flight path and have daily, 6am reminders of the toxic pollutants raining down upon me!!
-However once you start to question those things you can control, you will realise there are a lot of ways that you can help reduce your exposure to harmful chemicals.
+While it’s impossible to eliminate all potentially harmful chemicals from our world, once you start to question those things you can control, you might just realise there are a few things that you can do to help reduce your exposure.